pdonald/iems/README.md

 # Interactive EMS

-An Interactive Experiment Management System for the [Moses Toolkit](https://github.com/moses-smt).
+An Interactive Experiment Management System for machine translation.

 A project at the [Machine Translation Marathon 2015](http://ufal.mff.cuni.cz/mtm15).

 ## Installation

-The IEMS should run fine in any modern web browser if you just download it and open **index.html**.
+iEMS should run fine in any modern web browser if you just download it and open `index.html`.

-But just in case it doesn't - put it on a server or localhost and try using Google Chrome.

-For compatibility with the Moses Toolkit all binaries and scripts from Moses should be located in **/your/path/tools/** folder and the makefile generated with IEMS in **/your/path/Makefile**
+Right now lots of stuff is hard coded and your executables and scripts should be in `/tools/` and the training will take place in `/tools/train`.

 ## Build